BrenoSLima/BrenoSLima/README.md

 ### Hi there 👋

-I'm Breno, a computer sciente student in Brazil, currently looking to expand and apply my knowledge of data sciente and machine learning.
+I'm Breno, a computer sciente student, currently looking to expand and apply my knowledge of data sciente and machine learning.

 Here you can find all of my projects.